Eating Concerns Program

 - Students of any gender who struggle with eating and/or body image can receive ECTT services.

-- Concerned friends or family can utilize the ECTT as a source of information and guidance.
+- Concerned friends or family of an Appalachian student can utilize the ECTT as a source of information and guidance.

-- AppState faculty and staff can utilize the ECTT for a referral, a consultation, and/or an information resource.
+- AppState faculty and staff can utilize the ECTT for a referral, a consultation, and/or an information resource for Appalachian students.

 The ECTT Coordinator is housed in the ASU Counseling Center and serves as the central contact person for the eating concerns client, members of the treatment team, and concerned family, friends or staff members.